Editions Available: Corporate;Enterprise | Audience: |

 Common Reasons to Use or Edit Field Maps

-You might need to use or edit Field Maps if you want to:
+You might need to use or edit Field Maps to:

-• Map or copy field values between record types (e.g., Candidate to Contact)
+Manage data and integrations: Map or copy field values between different record types (e.g., Candidate to Contact) and ensure consistent data syncing for integrations or payroll systems.

 Field Mappings Details